fossasia/eventyay-tickets/doc/development/api/quality.rst

 #.
 Continuous Integration is set up to check that tests are passing and styling is consistent.

-H. Specific to pretix.eu
+H. Specific to eventyay.com
 ------------------------

-#. pretix.eu integrates the data stored by this plugin with its data report features.
+#. eventyay.com integrates the data stored by this plugin with its data report features.

-#. pretix.eu integrates this plugin in its generated privacy statements, if necessary.
+#. eventyay.com integrates this plugin in its generated privacy statements, if necessary.

 .. _isort: https://www.google.de/search?q=isort&oq=isort&aqs=chrome..69i57j0j69i59j69i60l2j69i59.599j0j4&sourceid=chrome&ie=UTF-8